jeremylt/LFAToolkit.jl/docs/src/background.md

 where ``L_h^{i, j}`` is given by a scalar Toeplitz operator describing how component ``j`` appears in the equation for component ``i``.

-Consider the specific case of the Topeliz operator representing the scalar diffusion opperator.
+Consider the specific case of the Topeliz operator representing the scalar diffusion operator.
 The Poisson problem has the weak formulation

 ```math